Limitations and Troubleshooting

 - Windows: ZCC icon in the system tray should show a connected state.

-- Linux: Confirm the Zscaler client your org uses on Linux is running and connected (exact check depends on install—e.g. service status or CLI your IT documents); there is no single universal UI.
+- Linux: Confirm the Zscaler client your organization uses on Linux is running and connected (exact check depends on installation, for example service status or CLI your IT documents).
+There is no single universal UI.

 2. Verify SSL Inspection Is Active